 The Current's Program Director, Jim McGuinn, describes a pivotal moment in his teen years when the music of Paul Weller ultimately set him on his life's path.

 A few weeks ago, Jim McGuinn wrote a post wondering about LinkedIn after receiving a mysterious invitation.
 Reaction to the post was varied, to say the least, but the State Fair offered a chance for Jim McGuinn and Scott Stapp to meet in person.

-Just in case anyone doubted Program Director Jim McGuinn's creed -- er, cred -- take a look at who's trying to connect to him via LinkedIn this week.
+Just in case anyone doubted Program Director Jim McGuinn's creed -- er, cred -- he received a mysterious invitation via LinkedIn this week.